Update on crisis in Juba: 9 September 2016

-In response to the crisis that erupted in Juba, MSF has initiated emergency response activities in Juba county.
+In response to the crisis that erupted in Juba in July 2016, MSF has initiated emergency response activities in Juba county.

-On 12 July after the violence first erupted, MSF started running mobile clinics, which have now provided care to more than 6,000 people.
-Initially, the teams were providing care for gunshot wounds, and injuries sustained as people fled the fighting.
-Among those injured were children as young as two who had been shot when armed men broke into their homes.
+On the 12 July after the violence first erupted, MSF started running mobile clinics, which have now provided care to more than 21,000 people.
+Initially, the teams were providing care for gunshot wounds and injuries sustained as people fled the fighting.
+Amongst those injured were children as young as two who had been shot when armed men broke into their homes.
 The teams also noticed people coming for treatment for physical symptoms that were the result of the mental trauma they had endured.

-The teams are now mostly seeing people who need treatment for everyday health concerns, albeit ones that reflect the underlying fragility of people’s health.
-The majority of consultations are for malaria, skin infections, stomach problems, respiratory tract infections, malnutrition and diarrhoea.
+Before closing the clinics in late August, our teams were mostly seeing people in need of treatment for everyday health concerns, albeit ones that reflect the underlying fragility of people’s health.
+The majority of consultations were for malaria, skin infections, stomach problems, respiratory tract infections, malnutrition and diarrhoea.

-MSF has trucked more than 1.5 million litres of water into Juba.
-The teams focussed on sites where large numbers of people initially fled to, and are now concentrating on providing clean water to areas affected by cholera.
-The supply of clean drinking water is very important in order to prevent outbreaks.
+MSF trucked more than 1.5 million litres of water into Juba.
+The teams focused on sites to which large numbers of people had initially fled and areas affected by cholera, as the supply of clean drinking water is very important in order to prevent outbreaks.

 As usual, MSF is continuing to monitor the security situation around the country closely, but our operations in much of South Sudan are ongoing.
-Many of our teams are currently dealing with high numbers of patients suffering from malaria and malnutrition, among a population that is already very reliant on humanitarian assistance for their survival.
+Many of our teams are currently working to address the ongoing illnesses we have seen in South Sudan for many years (e.g., malaria and malnutrition), which create additional risk for people already very reliant on humanitarian assistance for their survival.

 MSF has been working in the region that today constitutes the Republic of South Sudan since 1983.